 To monitor an agent, follow these steps:

-- Click on the Agent panel header to view the Agents that have been assigned to you.
-In order to Monitor Agents, you will need to select the Agents to monitor from the Agents Panel.
+- Click on the Agent panel header to view the Agents that are assigned to you.
+In order to Monitor Agents, select the Agents to monitor from the Agents Panel.

 - Click the Edit button, then check the Agents you want to monitor.

 - Monitored Agents have their phone and ACD state displayed.
 The icon, to the left of the Agent’s name, represents the Agent’s combined phone and ACD state, which indicates the Agent’s ability to take calls.
 These icons can be Red, Red Arrow, Green, Yellow, or Gray.

 - The icon will be Red in the following scenarios: